 Section B: Description of the source and proposed dealing

-The applicant should describe the source, the proposed dealing, and provide the full street address where the sources will be used or stored.
+Describe the source, the proposed dealing, and provide the full site address where sources will be used or stored.

 Section C: Source details